 A noncitizen is eligible for the cancellation if they’ve been a lawful permanent resident for at least five years, have resided in the US continuously for seven years after having been admitted in any status, and have not been convicted of an aggravated felony.
 But the clock on continuous residence can be stopped if the applicant has committed an offense that “renders” them “inadmissible.”

 It was the ideal hearing for a grammar nerd, perhaps.
 Justice Elena Kagan asked the attorney for the government, “Could you make sense of the verb tenses for me?”
-As he urged her to read the rule in present tense, she resisted, saying it could only be read in the subjective.
+As he urged her to read the rule in present tense, she resisted, saying it could only be read in the subjunctive.

 Still, arguments seemed to yield little illumination.
 Each side has a simple claim.
 But the statute in question is so complicated that agreeing on how to read it seems impossible.